Eastern cougar: Canadian views

 A 1998 study for Canada's national Committee on the Status of Endangered Wildlife in Canada concluded "that there is no objective evidence (actual cougar specimens or other unequivocal confirmation) for the continuous presence of cougars since the last century anywhere in eastern Canada or the eastern United States outside of Florida."
 Based on this, in 1999, the magazine Canadian Geographic reported that for the previous half century, a debate over whether or not Canada's eastern woods host a cougar species all its own has raged.
 "Now the answer appears to be 'no.' Experts say past sightings were cases of mistaken identification."

 However, the Canadian committee's website as of 2011 says that data are "insufficient" to draw conclusions regarding the subspecies' continued existence, or even whether it ever existed at all.

 In March 2011, an official with the Ontario Ministry of Natural Resources stated that cougars are present in the province.
 This official said individual cougars in Ontario may be escaped zoo animals or pets or may have migrated from the western parts of North America.

 As in the eastern U.S., numerous cougar sightings have been reported by Canadians in Ontario, Quebec, New Brunswick, Nova Scotia, and Newfoundland.

 The privately run Ontario Puma Foundation estimates that 550 pumas are in the province and their numbers are increasing steadily to a sustainable population.
 However, no evidence of breeding has been documented east of Saskatchewan.

+In 2022, the Committee on the Status of Species at Risk in Ontario assessed the cougar as a species of special concern, stating that cats are likely present in the province (due to eastward expansion of wild cougars and possibly cougars escaped from captivity) but in insufficient numbers to contribute to the conservation of the species.